felipepragma/phase_one/README.md

-# Fase 1 App
+# Phase 1 App

-Proyecto que busca resolver la fase 1 de la ruta de crecimiento practica en flutter.
+Project that solves phase 1 of the practical growth path in flutter.

 ## Download